-Hard Drive Installation
+Drive Installation

-The drives are mounted in drive carriers to simplify their installation and removal from the chassis.
-These carriers also help promote proper airflow for the drive bays.
-For this reason, even empty carriers without drives installed must remain in the chassis.
+The hard drives are mounted in carriers to simplify their installation and removal from the chassis.
+The carriers also help promote proper airflow for the drives.
+For this reason, even empty carriers without hard drives installed must remain in the chassis.